 Helpful Kitchen Tools

-We’ve got a couple more easy weeknight skillet dinners you may be interested in, like this ever-popular Bacon Cheeseburger Pasta, the famous John Wayne Casserole, this One-Skillet Chicken Broccoli and Rice, this delicious Skillet Broiled Cod, or these Rotisserie Chicken Nachos.
+We have a couple more easy weeknight skillet dinners you may be interested in, like this ever-popular Bacon Cheeseburger Pasta, the famous John Wayne Casserole, this One-Skillet Chicken Broccoli and Rice, this delicious Skillet Broiled Cod, or these Rotisserie Chicken Nachos.
 Enjoy!